 Oats and Cardiovascular Diseases

-Among cereals, only oats contain Avenanthramides (Avn), a unique group of approximately 40 different types of phenolic compounds.
-Avn have antioxidant effects, anti-inflammatory effects, and anti-atherosclerotic effects which may help in cardiovascular disease.
+Among cereals, only barley and oats contain Avenanthramides (Avn), a unique group of approximately 40 different types of phenolic compounds.
+Avn have antioxidant effects, anti-inflammatory effects, and anti-atherosclerotic effects, which may aid in the prevention of cardiovascular disease.

 Oats are also a natural source of B-glucans.
 B-glucans are a viscous soluble fiber that reduce the risk of cardiovascular disease by lowering total cholesterol and low-density lipoprotein cholesterol (LDL; known as bad cholesterol), and improving high-density lipoprotein (HDL; known as good cholesterol).
 They also improve the function of blood vessels.
-Some studies have shown that in patients with high cholesterol, these positive effects may be achieved with 3 grams of G-glucans per day, but more studies are needed to confirm this.
+Some studies have shown that in patients with high cholesterol, these positive effects may be achieved from 3 grams of B-glucans per day, but more studies are needed to confirm this.
 One interesting fact is that raw oats provide more B-glucans than cooked oats.
 Have you heard about overnight oats?

 Oats and Diabetes

-B-glucans may have a moderately beneficial effect in blood glucose control by decelerating starch digestion and absorption of glucose in the intestine, and delaying gastric emptying.
-Some studies have shown that a small reduction in glucose levels after a meal have been achieved with 4 g B-glucans from barley or oats for each 30 g of available carbohydrates per meal.
-Again, more research is needed to confirm this information.
+B-glucans may have a moderately beneficial effect on blood glucose control by decelerating starch digestion and absorption of glucose in the intestine, while simultaneously delaying gastric emptying.
+Some studies have found a small reduction in glucose levels after consuming a meal with 4 g of B-glucans, from barley or oats, for every 30 g of available carbohydrates, per meal.

 Oats and Satiety